ABOUT THE BOOK

 —Vivian Gibson, author of The Last Children of Mill Creek

 “Lyndsey Ellis’s beautiful debut novel, Bone Broth, is a heartfelt and moving portrait of a family riven by secrets and lies and the weight of history and legacy.
-Set in a volatile Louisiana, this emotionally rich novel skillfully dives into class and race and desolation and redemption through the siblings Raynah, Theo and Lois, their mother Justine, and their various homes and what and who they see as home.
+Set in a volatile St. Louis, this emotionally rich novel skillfully dives into class and race and desolation and redemption through the siblings Raynah, Theo and Lois, their mother Justine, and their various homes and what and who they see as home.
 Ellis has a keen eye for the ties that break, and bind, be they family or friendships.
 Bone Broth is a complicated novel about complicated times and one readers will find unputdownable.”

 —Soniah Kamal, author of Unmarriageable